MGH Researchers make a key discovery to diagnose patients with fibromyalgia

 “Patients with fibromyalgia demonstrate inflammation of the brain, which has two consequences,” Loggia states.

 “We, first of all, validate these patients that their condition is real, a claim which is often met with skepticism and social stigmatism, and even some clinicians, by demonstrating that objective neurochemical changes can be observed.
 Second, our findings identify a novel therapeutic goal in the case of neuroinflammation which paves the way for new treatments in this misunderstanding and complicated condition.

 Studies of PET imaging show high glial activation, correlation with fatigue.
 A study has documented the first time in patients with a misunderstood condition called fibromyalgia a widespread inflammation of their brains.

-For the first time, a study conducted by researchers from the Massachusetts General Hospital (MGH), working with a team from Sweden’s Karolinska-Institute documented a widespread inflammation in the minds of poorly understood patients known as fibromyalgia.
-Their report was published in the Brain, Behavior and Immunity newspapers online.
+For the first time, a study conducted by researchers from the Massachusetts General Hospital (MGH), working with a team from Sweden’s Karolinska Institute documented a widespread inflammation in the minds of poorly understood patients known as fibromyalgia.
+Their report was published in the Brain, Behavior, and Immunity newspapers online.

-Marco Loggia, PhD at the MGH-based Martinos Center for Biomedical Imaging, co-senior author, says that “we have not had a good fibromyalgia treatment options and that the identification of a treatment target could lead to the development of innovative, more efficient treatments.
+Marco Loggia, Ph.D. at the MGH-based Martinos Center for Biomedical Imaging, co-senior author, says that “we have not had good fibromyalgia treatment options and that the identification of a treatment target could lead to the development of innovative, more efficient treatments.
 “It should be helpful to find objective neurochemical brain changes for fibromyalgia patients to reduce the persistent stigma facing many, their symptoms are often told to be imaginary and nothing is really wrong with them.”

-These results conform to a series of clinical data which show that neuroinflammation and FM may have a association.
+These results conform to a series of clinical data which show that neuroinflammation and FM may have an association.
 Several studies have shown high CSF levels of neuroglial signaling molecules, such as fractalkine and IL‐8.